Say It Like You Feel It

-Say It Like You Feel It is the fifth studio album by American electronic music group Cash Cash, released on May 14, 2021 via Atlantic and Big Beat Records.
+Say It Like You Feel It is the fifth studio album by American electronic music group Cash Cash, released on May 14, 2021, via Atlantic and Big Beat Records.
 The album has a total of 18 tracks and is their longest album to date.
 The group released the album cover art as an NFT on April 26, 2022.
 Say It Like You Feel It includes collaborations with singers Abir, Alex Newell, Brandon Colbein, Conor Maynard, Chris Carrabba of Dashboard Confessional, Georgia Ku, Harloe, Laura White, Lukas Graham, Nasri of Magic!, Nikki Vianna, Phoebe Ryan, Rozes, Tayler Buono, Violet Days, Wrabel and rapper Wiz Khalifa.

 Background and recording

 Group member Jean Paul Makhlouf spoke about the meaning behind the album's name.
 He stated:

 JP Makhlouf noted that the song selections for the album came together naturally.
 He also said that the album was a "form of therapy" for the group.
-According to Samuel Frisch, the songs on the album were created as "shared experiences a lot of people can relate to."
 The group recorded the album in their home studio.

+Artwork

+On April 22, 2021, the group unveiled the artwork for the album.
+The album cover design features original drawings hand drawn and created by the band.
+The cover also features original quotes written by the group as well as selected Cash Cash lyrics.
+The group released the artwork as an NFT on April 26, 2022.